ShemeenaRawther/public-apis/README.md

-# public-apis

-A collective list of free APIs
+Try Public APIs for free